MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/reportinstance-run-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks

+After you define the *Report* variable, you can run this method or the [RUNMODAL Method \(Report\)](../../methods/devenv-runmodal-method-report.md) method on the variable.
+With the RUN method, the variable is automatically cleared after the method is executed.
+With the RUNMODAL method, the variable is not automatically cleared.

- Use this method or the [RUNMODAL Method \(Report\)](../../methods/devenv-runmodal-method-report.md) if you know at design time the exact report that you want to run.
+Use RUN method or the RUNMODAL method if you know at design time the exact report that you want to run.
 Otherwise, use the [REPORT.RUNMODAL Method](../../methods/devenv-report-runmodal-method.md) or [REPORT.RUN Method](../../methods/devenv-report-run-method.md).

 If the report you specify does not exist, then a compile error occurs.

 ## Example
  This example requires that you create the following variables.